Lake Atitlán: Volcán Atitlán (Guatemala)

-It is renowned as one of the most beautiful lakes in the world and is Guatemala's most important national and international tourist attraction.
+Lake Atitlán is renowned as one of the most beautiful lakes in the world and is Guatemala's most important national and international tourist attraction.

-Occupying a valley dammed by volcanic ash, the lake sits approximately 5,128 ft (1,563 m) above sea level with a maximum depth of 1,049 ft (320 m) and is 12 mi (19 km) long and 6 mi (10 km) wide, with an area of 49.3 sq mi (127.7 sq km).
+Occupying a valley dammed by volcanic ash, the lake sits approximately 1,563 m (5,128 ft) above sea level with a maximum depth of 320 m (1,049 ft) and is 19 km (12 mi) long and 10 km (6 mi) wide, with an area of 127.7 sq km (49.3 sq mi).

 The lake is bordered by three cone-shaped volcanoes: Atitlán, Tolimán, and San Pedro.
 The main towns along the lake, including Panajachel, Atitlán, and San Lucas, are popular with anthropologists and tourists.

-The culture of the towns and villages surrounding the lake is influenced by the Maya people.
-The lake is surrounded by many villages in which Maya culture is still prevalent and traditional dress is worn.
+The Maya people influence the culture of the towns and villages surrounding the lake.
+As a result, the lake is surrounded by many villages in which Maya culture is still prevalent and traditional dress is worn.

 Volcán Atitlán is a large, conical, active stratovolcano adjacent to the caldera of Lake Atitlán in the Guatemalan Highlands of the Sierra Madre de Chiapas range.

-Volcán Atitlán is few miles south of Volcán Tolimán, which rises from the southern shore of Lake Atitlán.
+Volcán Atitlán is a few miles south of Volcán Tolimán, which rises from the southern shore of Lake Atitlán.
 A long narrow bay separates Volcán Atitlán and Volcán Toliman from Volcán San Pedro.

-The mountain is home to two particularly rare and beautiful birds that are endemic to the cloud forests of this region.
+The mountain is home to two scarce and beautiful birds that are endemic to the cloud forests of this region.

 The horned guan (Oreophasis derbianus) is a Pleistocene relic of the family Cracidae that persists today only in small fragments of its previous range.
 Its habitat is limited to cloud forests above approximately 1,650 m (5,410 ft).
-This bird is the size of a turkey and the adult male has a one-inch scarlet-colored "horn" projecting straight up from the top of its head.
+This bird is the size of a turkey, and the adult male has a one-inch scarlet-colored "horn" projecting straight up from the top of its head.